babadro/burn/burn-book/src/basic-workflow/model.md

    [example](https://doc.rust-lang.org/rust-by-example/trait/derive.html).
    </details><br>

-2. Note that the struct is generic over the [`Backend`](../building-blocks/backend.md) trait.
-The backend trait abstracts the underlying low level implementations of tensor operations, allowing your new model to run on any backend.
+2. Note that the `Model` struct is generic over the [`Backend`](../building-blocks/backend.md) trait.
+The backend trait abstracts the underlying low-level implementations of tensor operations, allowing the model to run on any backend.
 Contrary to other frameworks, the backend abstraction isn't determined by a compilation flag or a device type.
 This is important because you can extend the functionalities of a specific backend (see
    [backend extension section](../advanced/backend-extension)), and it allows for an innovative [autodiff system](../building-blocks/autodiff.md).
-You can also change backend during runtime, for instance to compute training metrics on a cpu backend while using a gpu one only to train the model.
-In our example, the backend in use will be determined later on.
+You can also change backend during runtime, for instance to compute training metrics on a cpu backend while using a gpu only to train the model.
+In our example, the backend is determined later on.

    <details>
    <summary><strong>🦀 Trait Bounds</strong></summary>

    Trait bounds provide a way for generic items to restrict which types are used as their parameters.
-The trait bounds stipulate what functionality a type implements.
-Therefore, bounding restricts the generic to types that conform to the bounds.
+The trait bounds stipulate what functionality a type need to implement.
+Therefore, bounding restricts a generic type to types that conform to the bounds.
 It also allows generic instances to access the methods of traits specified in the bounds.

    For a simple but concrete example, check out the